Hatepe eruption: After

 It is estimated that it might have taken as much as 30 years to refill the emptied lake in the caldera.
 There were massive changes in the landscape for 40 km around with all life sterilised and prior landforms evened out, with beyond the ignimbrite sheet likely forest fires and ash associated die back especially to the west.
+In 1937 it was recognised that the deposit from the Hatepe eruption had been so hot to burn the forest at a 160 km (99 mi) distance from Lake Taupō, but this was not understood as being due to a pyroclastic flow until 1956.
+Valleys had been filled with ignimbrite, evening out the shape of the land.

-The Waikato River had been blocked by ignimbrite deposits with the lowest being at Orakei Korako and the temporary lake that was formed over perhaps 2 to 3 years after the eruption in the older Reporoa Caldera had an area of about 90 km2 and a volume of about 2.5 km3.
-This broke through in a massive flood with peak flow believed to be 17,000 m3/s, over 100 times the current river maximum flood flow.
+The Waikato River had been blocked by ignimbrite deposits with the lowest blockage on the river being at Orakei Korako.
+A temporary lake above this blockage was formed over perhaps 2 to 3 years in the older Reporoa Caldera, maximising to an area of about 90 km2 and a volume of about 2.5 km3.
+This broke through the ignimbrite dam in a massive flood with peak flow believed to be 17,000 m3/s, over 100 times the current river maximum flood flow.